Moving to Maastricht, The Netherlands

 When we asked people what advice they would give someone preparing to move to Maastricht, they said:

 "Maastricht is a city in the southern part of the Netherlands, known for its rich history, beautiful architecture, and vibrant cultural scene.
 The official language is Dutch, but English is widely spoken, especially in the city center and at the university.
 The cost of living in Maastricht is relatively high, with housing being the largest expense for most expats.
 The city has a well-developed public transportation system, including buses and trains, and cycling is a popular mode of transport.
 Maastricht is also known for its high quality of life, with excellent healthcare and education systems.
 The city has a temperate maritime climate, with mild summers and cool winters.
 It's important to note that the Netherlands has a high tax rate, but it also offers a wide range of social services.
 Maastricht is a very safe city, but like any other place, it's always important to be aware of your surroundings and take basic safety precautions.
 The city is also known for its friendly and welcoming locals, who are generally open to meeting new people and learning about different cultures.
 The city has a vibrant food scene, with a wide range of restaurants offering both local and international cuisine.
 Maastricht is also known for its festivals and events, which take place throughout the year and offer a great way to experience the local culture.
-Finally, it's important to note that the Netherlands has strict rules and regulations regarding immigration and residency, so it's essential to ensure that you have the correct visas and permits before moving to Maastricht," commented one expat who made the move to Maastricht.
+Finally, it's important to note that the Netherlands has strict rules and regulations regarding immigration and residency, so it's essential to ensure that you have the correct visas and permits before moving to Maastricht," said one expat in Maastricht.

 How do I find a place to live in Maastricht?